 a) All Non-Operating Transactions;

-c) To review, deliberate all Transactions that exceed RM5 million or more or a minimum of 5% of Dufu NTA (based on the latest Quarterly Results announced to Bursa) whichever is lower.
-Thereafter, the Chairman of IVC shall propose to the Board to either reject or approve the said Transactions
+c) To review, deliberate all Transactions that exceed RM5 million or more or a minimum of 5% of Dufu’s Net Assets (based on the latest Quarterly Results announced to Bursa Securities) whichever is lower.
+Thereafter, the Chairman of IVC shall propose to the Board to either approve or reject the said Transactions; and

 Since the suspension and subsequent abolishment of Executive Committee on 24 February 2016, the IVC has assumed and replaced part of the functions of the defunct Executive Committee.

 Details of the Terms of Reference for IVC of Dufu are detailed as Appendix V.

 4. Composition and Board balances